PrakashD2003/Kubeflow-Pipeline-Project/README.md

       * Each pipeline step (e.g., data ingestion, training) is packaged as a separate **Docker** container.
       * This ensures a consistent execution environment, eliminates dependency conflicts, and makes the pipeline highly portable and scalable.

   * **Intelligent Model Promotion**:

       * Implements an automated champion/challenger strategy using a dedicated **`Model Pusher`** component.
       * Automatically fetches the current production model from the **MLflow Model Registry**.
       * Promotes a new model to "Production" only if its primary metric (e.g., accuracy) surpasses the production model's metric by a configurable `improvement_threshold`.
       * Models that do not meet the threshold are safely registered in "Staging" for manual review.

+  * **Full CI/CD for MLOps**:
+      * **Continuous Integration**: The GitHub Actions workflow automatically compiles and validates the Kubeflow pipeline definition on every push to `main`.
+      * **Continuous Deployment**: A second job in the workflow uses a **self-hosted runner** to automatically deploy the compiled pipeline to a local or private Kubernetes (Minikube) cluster, completing the                                        automation loop.

   * **Secure Credential Management**: